You may have noticed that your macaw parrot blushes. Blushing ranges from light pink to deep red and conveys what your

 When parrots become sexually mature, they develop the instinct to find a mate.
 Desexing parrots has risks, so you’ll likely experience the various stages of sexual development, including hormone-induced behavioral challenges.

 Unfortunately, when a mate isn’t available, parrots become sexually attached to their owners.
 When they become bonded to their owner, they become frustrated as their mating needs cannot be met.

 During the reproductive stages, parrots may blush and ruffle their feathers to attract a mate.
 You’ll also notice:

-Parrots do eventually come out of the breeding cycle, but until that happens, you’ll want to deter your parrot’s behavior by:
+Parrots do eventually come out of the breeding cycle, but until that happens, you’ll want to deter the behavior by:

 - Putting it to bed early

 - Preventing it from nesting

-- Being careful of the areas you pet your parrot, avoiding stimulating areas such as the back and under the tail
+- Not petting certain areas, such as the back and under the tail

 - Feeding it an optimal diet